 614/840-9600

-These centers are like mini amusement parks, with arcades, KidsGym playgrounds, mini-golf, go-karts (including Rookie Karts for younger drivers), and other amusements at each location like laser tag, bumper cars, and bumper boats.
-Snack bars offer pizza, burgers and soft drinks.
+This center is like a mini amusement park, with arcades, KidsGym playgrounds, mini-golf, go-karts (including Rookie Karts for younger drivers), and other amusements.
+Your schoolage kids will love the laser tag, bumper cars, and bumper boats.
+Snack bar offers pizza, burgers and soft drinks.

 The Short North